Horatio Nelson Goulty: Career

 In 1864, he designed the Norfolk Hotel, located at 149 Kings Road in Brighton.
 The French Renaissance Revival-style building is Grade II-listed and remains in use as a luxury hotel.
 The author of Moorecroft's Guide (1866), a guidebook about the resort, called it "more beautiful than any other building in Brighton".
 He later designed the Grand Concert Hall which opened in 1866 on the southeast side of West Street, near the seafront, but was in use for only 16 years because it was destroyed by fire in 1882.
 He also reconstructed the Hanningtons department store on North Street, also in Brighton, and school buildings in Hurstpierpoint, and was commissioned by several early building societies for architectural and surveying work.

-Between 1867 and 1868, he designed the Brighton Hammam, a Turkish bath for the newly formed Brighton Turkish Baths Company Ltd. In addition to Goulty, the Company Secretary and all six of the original directors were Freemasons.
+Between 1867 and 1868, he designed the Brighton Hammam, a Victorian Turkish bath, for the newly formed Brighton Turkish Baths Company Ltd. In addition to Goulty, the Company Secretary and all six of the original directors were Freemasons.
 The Hammam, built by Goulty and Gibbins, was located at 57–59 West Street and cost £14,000.
 One commentator described the exterior as "rising like some Moorish temple, resplendent with crimson and gilt".
 After closure in 1910, the building was converted into the Academy Cinema and was demolished in 1973.

 He became a Freemason in December 1863.
 He was also a member of the Order of the Knights Templar.